GOALS OF THE MARYLAND COUNCIL FOR SOCIAL STUDIES

-Jermaine is an assistant professor at Coppin State University where he teaches Social Studies Methods Courses and supervise elementary student teachers.
-He has been an educator for 15 years and is also a member or the National Council for the Social Studies.
-Jermaine’s goal is to share pedagogical strategies through professional development for preservice and new teachers.
+Jermaine is an assistant professor at Coppin State University where he teaches Social Studies Methods Courses and supervises elementary student teachers.
+He has been an educator for 15 years and is also a member of the National Council for the Social Studies.
+Jermaine’s goal is to share pedagogical strategies through professional development for pre-service and new teachers.
 To contact Jermaine, email him at email@example.com

 Member-at-Large: Tina Nelson

 Tina is a middle school assistant principal in Baltimore County Public Schools.
 Prior to school administration, she was involved in the elementary and secondary social studies offices of the county.
 She has been in education for 15 years, and involved in leadership of MDCSS since 2007.
 Tina’s goal for MDCSS is to continue to provide social studies educators with access to information about professional development and advocacy.
 To contact Tina, email her at firstname.lastname@example.org